alphagov/paas-bootstrap/README.md

 can happen that this is not long enough.
 In that case, re-run your makefile action again.
 The scripts will attempt to connect to concourse again and if succeeded, will continue with the script and upload the pipelines to concourse.

-### Grafana/graphite metrics note

-Bosh server metrics are shipped under 'collectd' name instead of 'bosh'.
-This is because we use bosh-init to deploy bosh and it populates spec.name differently than BOSH.
-We accept this as otherwise we'd have to introduce a separate collectd config just for bosh or make the config composable.